rust-stuco/lectures/week8/ownership_p2.md

     * We'll discuss more in Lifetimes lecture
 * Heap: deallocated when ???
     * ⚠️

----

-# Motivating Ownership

-How can we be confident that heap memory is deallocated safely?
+    * How can we be confident that heap memory is deallocated safely?

 ---